ashcasmir/kind-parsley/src/pages/index.md

         media_position: left
         media_width: sixty
       - title: No App!
-        content: >-
+        content: >
-          With YourGoal you will be more productive and organized.
-Overcome procrastination and achieve your goals.
+          We are just a message away in your INBOX.
+We provide flexible group reminders, personalised tips and data to track your progress to build hearty habits.
+With FitPandas, you improve your Health today and lower your Medical cost tomorrow.
         actions:
           - label: Learn More
             url: /thank-you